axelarnetwork/axelar-contract-deployments/docs/gateway/set-mint-limits.md

 ## Overview

-Set mint limits controls how much of a token can be minted on the Gateway over time.
+Set mint limits controls how much of a token can be minted on the Gateway tokens over time.
 This is a per-token rate limiting mechanism that helps prevent unlimited minting and provides protection against exploits.

 **Key Concepts:**
 - **Mint Limit**: Maximum amount of a token that can be minted.
 Setting `limit = 1` effectively freezes mints for that token.